-Quantification of Enterobacteria and Clostridium spp. in sanitary conveyors belts of chicken cuts
+Quantification of Enterobacteria and Clostridium spp. in sanitary conveyors of chicken cuts

-The tubes containing peptone water 0,1% and the swab were homogenized with Vortex.
-Serial dilutions were performed until $10^{-2}$ and $10^{-3}$ for Clostridium spp. and Enterobacterial colony counts, respectively.
-Each diluted sample for Clostridium spp. was submitted to heat-shocked at 80°C for 10 minutes to allow the spores to germinate and to remove contaminants and then cooled in frozen water (CASAGRANDE et al., 2013).
+The tubes containing peptone water 0,1% and the swab were homogenized with the Vortex.
+Serial dilutions were performed until 10-2 and 10-3 for Clostridium spp. and Enterobacterial counts, respectively.
+Each diluted sample for Clostridium spp. was submitted to heat-shocked at 80°C for 10 minutes to allow the spores to germinate and to remove contaminants and then cooled in ice water (CASAGRANDE et al., 2013).

-An aliquot of 1 mL of each dilution was transferred to a Petri dish and were added, by the pour plate method, Reinforced Clostridial Agar (RCA, Himedia, France) for Clostridium spp. and MacConkey agar (Himedia, France) for Enterobacteriaceae.
-The plates for Clostridium spp. were incubated in anaerobic jars using the GasPak® System (Probac, Brazil) at 37°C for 48h, and Enterobacteriaceae plates were incubated in aerobic conditions at 37°C for 24h (APHA, 2001).
+An aliquot of 1 mL of each dilution was transferred to a Petri dish and were added, by the pour plate method, Reinforced Clostridial Agar (RCA) for Clostridium spp. and MacConkey agar (Himedia) for Enterobacteriaceae.
+The plates for Clostridium spp. were incubated in anaerobic jars using the GasPak[®] System at 37°C for 48h, and 100 Enterobacteriaceae plates were incubated in aerobic conditions at 37°C for 24h (APHA, 101 2001).

-After the bacterial growth, Gram method was performed in typical colonies of Clostridium spp. and Enterobacteriaceae, and the colony forming units per mL (CFU.mL-1) were counted.
+After the bacterial growth, Gram method was performed in typical colonies of Clostridium spp. and Enterobacteriaceae, and the colony forming units per mL (CFU.mL-) were counted.
 Typical colonies of Clostridium spp. in RCA agar are opaque with light yellow color, and they are Gram-positive, rod-shaped and sporulated.
-The colonies of Enterobacteriaceae in MacConkey agar are pink with a bile precipitate, they are Gram-negative and rod-shaped.
-The quantification data were transformed into colony forming units per cm (CFU.cm-2) as performed on international standards.
+The colonies of Enterobacteriaceae in MacConkey agar are pink with a bile precipitate, they are Gramnegative and rod-shaped.
+The data counts were transformed into colony forming units per cm2 (CFU.cm-2) as performed on international standards.